-Some employers have had difficulties. e.g. Caerphilly CBC had problems with lorry drivers smoking in their cabs and when tackled claimed they were vaping an e-cig, which made taking action difficult.
-Caerphilly CBC has also received complaints from their own office based staff that colleagues have been using e-cigarettes at their desks and that they may be also be inhaling the vapours in a similar way to second hand smoke.
-Hence Caerphilly amended their no smoking policy to include e-cigs.
+Some employers have had difficulties. e.g. we have had problems with lorry drivers smoking in their cabs and when tackled claimed they were vaping an e-cig, which made taking action difficult.
+We have also received complaints from their own office based staff that colleagues have been using e-cigarettes at their desks and that they may be also be inhaling the vapours in a similar way to second hand smoke.
+Hence we have subsequently amended our no smoking policy to include e-cigs.